 Yet the potential for creating something truly unique is exciting.
 Much like the early internet or the smartphone before the app explosion, VR is waiting for the motivated to launch this medium into a phenomenon.

 Writing for the virtual world also requires an understanding of design principles.
 VR narratives require more than a linear or non-linear storyline.
 They also need you to imagine a world where everything can be viewed in a 360-degree panorama.
 And this means you must always be aware of audience orientation.
 For example, how will you know where to direct a person's attention when action in 360 degrees takes place behind, in front or to the side of the user?

 UX Design, also known as user-centred design, helps the writer lay the groundwork for the virtual world.
-We will explore this in more detail in the 'Writing for Future Tech' unit.
-For a more comprehensive overview of VR, refer to the 'Becoming a Digital Futurist' unit.
+In Session 10 of this course we will take a more comprehensive overview of VR and it's application for storytelling.

 What is the most common beginner's mistake with immersive storytelling?

 As with any technology, storytellers may feel hesitant to use new mediums.
 Unfortunately, the longer you wait, the more likely it is that the technology will go mainstream and you will have lost the opportunity to be truly innovative and build an audience.